Office Hours

 IS 207 The History of the Three Affiliated Tribes

-IS 121 Introduction to American Indian Studies
+IS 492 Directed Readings in American Indian Studies

 North Dakota Indigenous History